Marie Violay

 Marie Violay (born 1984) is a French expert in rock mechanics.
-She is an Assistant Professor and the head of the Laboratory of Experimental Rock Mechanics at EPFL (École Polytechnique Fédérale de Lausanne).
-She teaches rocks mechanics, geophysics for engineers and geology.
+She is an assistant professor and the head of the Laboratory of Experimental Rock Mechanics at EPFL (École Polytechnique Fédérale de Lausanne).
+She teaches rock mechanics, geophysics for engineers and geology.

 Career and research

 Violay completed her PhD at the Geoscience faculty of the Montpellier University in 2010 with her thesis "High enthalpy hydro-geothermal reservoirs : insights from basalt petrophysical properties" (Réservoirs hydro-géothermaux haute enthalpie : apport des propriétés pétrophysiques des basaltes).
 She then was a research assistant at National Institute of Geophysics and Volcanology in Rome and at ETH Zurich.

-In 2015 she was appointed Assistant Professor and head of the Laboratory of Experimental Rock Mechanics at EPFL and was awarded one of the seven Energy grant of the SNSF (Swiss National Science Foundation).
+In 2015 she was appointed assistant professor and head of the Laboratory of Experimental Rock Mechanics at EPFL and was awarded one of the seven Energy grant of the SNSF (Swiss National Science Foundation).
 These grants are aimed at promoting young scientists in the field of energy research.

 In 2017, Violay was awarded the ERC Starting Grant in the area of Earth System Science (Physical Sciences and Engineering domain).
 The grants are awarded under the "excellent science" pillar of Horizon 2020.